oooindefatigable/Battlefield-Portal-MCP/godot-mcp/README.md

 "Create a UI scene with buttons and labels for my game's main menu"

+"List all Battlefield Portal levels and show their associated terrain scenes"

+"Export the MP_Aftermath scene to a spatial JSON file inside ./exports"

+"Regenerate the Portal Godot project from the FbExportData directory"

 "Get the UID for a specific script file in my Godot 4.4 project"

 "Update UID references in my Godot project after upgrading to 4.4"